-Need help understanding health insurance coverage and costs related to Rituxan: Rituxan Immunology Access Solutions
+Need help understanding your health insurance coverage or costs related to Rituxan: Rituxan Immunology Access Solutions

-Rituxan Immunology Access Solutions works with your doctor, health insurance company and specialty pharmacy to help you get your Rituxan
+• Rituxan Immunology Access Solutions works with your doctor, health insurance company and specialty pharmacy to help you get your Rituxan

-Do not have health insurance coverage or your insurance doesn't cover enough of the cost of your Rituxan: Genentech Patient Foundation
+Do not have insurance coverage or your insurance doesn't cover enough of the cost of your Rituxan: Genentech Patient Foundation\

-The Genentech Patient Foundation gives you Rituxan for free, if you're eligible
+◆ The Genentech Patient Foundation gives you Rituxan for free, if you're eligible\

-Have health insurance and need help paying for Rituxan: Affordability Options
+Have insurance and need help paying for Rituxan: Affordability Options

-- The Rituxan Immunology Co-pay Program may help you if you have commercial health insurance and meet other eligibility criteria[†] - We can refer you to an independent co-pay assistance foundation.
-This is a charitable organization that may give financial help for medicines[‡]
+- ◆ The Rituxan Immunology Co-pay Program may help you if you have commercial health insurance and meet other eligibility criteria - We can refer you to an independent co-pay assistance foundation.
+This is a charitable organization that may give financial help for medicines

-Want information and resources about Rituxan: Rituxan Patient Education and Treatment Resources5
+Want information and resources about Rituxan: Rituxan Patient Education and Treatment Resources

-Get email or mail with regular updates and tips about your treatment with Rituxan
+Call to get email or mail with updates, tips, and answers to questions about your treatment with Rituxan

+Not sure what you need?
 The Genentech Patient Resource Center can help answer questions and connect you to an appropriate patient support service.
+Call 1-877-GENENTECH (1-877-436-3683) with questions or to get started.